hartwigmedical/actin/algo/README.md

 - If the type of the requested category is not configured for a treatment, resolve to `UNDETERMINED`

 Finally, any trial that a patient has participated in counts as one potential treatment of any type or category.
-Trials could lead to `UNDETERMINED` in case knowing the exact trial treatment is required to do a conclusive evaluation.
+Trials could lead to `WARN` in case knowing the exact trial treatment is required to do a conclusive evaluation.

 ##### Rules related to prior primary tumors